vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

-You can log in on [portal.vipps.no](https://portal.vipps.no) to checvk if you have `skipLandingPage enabled.`
+You can log in on [portal.vipps.no](https://portal.vipps.no) to check if you have `skipLandingPage enabled.`

 If you need to skip the landing page in a Point of Sale (POS) solution, see:
 [What is the process to go live in production?](#what-is-the-process-to-go-live-in-production).